liarmand/Project_DS/README.md

 - #### Protocols
     We decided to devide the system into two parts: frontend (front side) for the client and backend.

-    Connection between the frontend and naming servers is implemented using Rest API.
+    Connection implemented using Rest API.
-    End points of Naming server are:
+    End points are:
     - GET /Init (Initialize function)
     - GET /Get dirs (Read directory)
     - POST /Create dir (Make directory)